MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 </details>
 <details>

-<summary>If the app is transactable on Azure Marketplace, will it also be available in Microsoft AppSource or Teams by default?</summary>
+<summary>If the app is transactable on Azure Marketplace, is it also available in Microsoft AppSource or Teams by default?</summary>

 No. Azure Marketplace is different than AppSource (and by extension Teams App Store).
-In order to be listed in the Teams App Store, Teams apps must be submitted in Partner Center for AppSource, must have a linked transactable offer, and must update their Teams app manifest to include their publisher and offer IDs.
-Once done, resubmit to Partner Center for validation before they appear in the Teams App Store with a **Buy** button.
+In order to be listed in the Teams App Store, Teams apps must be submitted in Partner Center for AppSource.
+It must have a linked transactable offer and must update their Teams app manifest to include their publisher and offer IDs.
+Once done, resubmit to Partner Center for validation before they appear in the Teams App Store with a **Buy a subscription** button.

 </br>